tanwasp/LunchBox-Android/intellij/doc/use_cases/create-account.md

 ## 1. Primary actor and goals

 __User__: Wants to create an account so they can use the app.
-Wants to be able to access their account be accessible to them and only them.
+Wants their account be accessible to them and only them.

 ## 2. Other stakeholders and their goals

 * __Friend__: Wants to be able to find the user's account using their username so that they can interact.

-## 2. Preconditions
+## 3. Preconditions

 * App is downloaded and opened
 * Connection to WiFi